onkaragarwal/PermissionBasedLinks/README.md

 ```

 Deploy the solution to appcatalog and add it on the site.
-Add it on the page and edit the webpart.Following panel will open
+Add it on the page and edit the webpart.Following panel will open.

 ![Image of edit page](/image/editpage.PNG)

 Click on **Manage Links** button.Empty panel opens up.